-You and I may like to set store by our chosen formulae in life but critical thinking can kick in leaving any given belief in tatters if we are unflinchingly honest.
-As mentioned elsewhere in these pages, it is always a matter of probability not certainty - and this is certainly so when trying to unravel the big underlying Mystery of life.
-Even Horatio27 probably would have mocked anyone for supposing that they can meaningfully produce a full explanation of so grandiose a spectacle.
+You and I may like to set store by our chosen formulae in life but critical thinking can kick in leaving the belief in tatters, if we are unflinchingly honest.
+As mentioned elsewhere in these pages, it is always a matter of probability not certainty - but certainly so in trying to unravel the big underlying Mystery of life.
+Even Horatio25 probably would have mocked anyone for supposing that they meaningfully can produce a full explanation of so grandiose a spectacle.
 He wouldn't get close to unravelling even what in toto actuates the humblest dormouse.
 As in great, so in small.
 What applies to our belief systems applies to the way we live our lives.